Triage Meditech

 The Four Stages of Wound Healing

-Wound healing unfolds in four overlapping stages: hemostasis, inflammation, proliferation, and remodeling.
-Each phase plays a unique role in restoring damaged tissue.
+Wound healing occurs in four interrelated phases: hemostasis (clotting), inflammation (swelling), proliferation, and remodeling.
+Each phase has a specific role in repairing damaged tissue.

-The inflammatory phase, typically lasting 1–4 days, is the body’s cleanup operation.
-White blood cells, such as neutrophils and macrophages, rush to the wound to eliminate bacteria, debris, and damaged tissue.
-This phase is marked by redness, swelling, and warmth—signs of the immune system at work.
-While inflammation is essential, prolonged or excessive inflammation can hinder healing, especially in chronic wounds like diabetic ulcers.
+The inflammation phase is the body’s cleaning operation.
+It lasts between 1-4 days.
+White blood cells, such as macrophages and neutrophils, rush to the area to remove bacteria, debris, and damaged tissue.
+The immune system is at work during this phase, which is marked by swelling, redness, and warmth.
+Although inflammation is necessary, excessive or prolonged inflammation can slow healing, particularly in chronic wounds such as diabetic ulcers.

 Factors Affecting Wound Healing